harnessa/diffraq/README.md

 ------------
 Diffraction with Areal Quadrature, or _diffraq_, is a fast nonuniform Fourier method to calculate Fresnel diffraction via areal quadrature.
 This is a translation of the code _fresnaq_ (https://github.com/ahbarnett/fresnaq) into Python.
+It shamelessly takes many algorithms from there.

 Getting started
 ---------------------